auca/com.122-119/Practice/Object-oriented Programming/Practice_05.md

 ## Problem #8: "Lab0504.jar" (0.4%)
 ## Problem #9: "Lab0505.jar" (0.8%)

-Implement the program as is based on the provided example.
+Implement the programs as is based on the provided example.